Here’s How to Get Paid to Go on a Scavenger Hunt Around Town

 Here’s what he had to offer:

 - Keep an eye on special promotions.
-Last year, Shopkick had a Black Friday special, and Nguyen hit up an outlet mall.
+A couple of years ago, Shopkick had a Black Friday special, and Nguyen hit up an outlet mall.
 He basically bounced from store to store and ended up collecting 4,000 kicks.

 - Don’t forget to deal-stack.
 If Nguyen is earning kicks by buying something, he’ll use his rewards credit card.
 He’ll also claim gift cards to his most-frequented Shopkick stops, like Best Buy.
 Then, when he earns a gift card, he’ll use it — and pay the remainder with his linked card.

 - Hit up the shopping centers.
-One of Nguyen’s favorite parts of Shopkick is that they’ve paired with stores that are typically within the same shopping center — or close by.
+One of Nguyen’s favorite parts of Shopkick is that it’s paired with stores that are typically within the same shopping center — or close by.
 So he can earn tons of kicks if he goes to the center that contains Target, Marshall’s and Best Buy.
-(Yeah, wherever you live, you know you have one of those.)
 Malls are also a hub for kicks.

 - Treat it like exercise.
 Challenge yourself.
 Nguyen loves turning Shopkick into a game.
 Hence the sneakers.